 - Add some more plants

 Wildflowers, fruit and vegetable crops, wall creepers…there’s always scope to add more plants to your garden.
 After all, what is a garden but a place for nature to grow and be uninhibited?
-There’s no shame in adding more plants if it’s what you want; as long as you can care for them as they need, then you can do whatever you like.
+There’s no shame in adding more plants to your garden if it’s what you want; as long as you can care for them as they need, then you can do whatever you like.
 If you’re looking for somewhere to get high-quality seeds – be they wildflower seeds, crops, or anything else – click here.
 When you’re looking at a garden in full bloom, you’ll thank yourself that you grew more stuff.

 - Grow your own food